MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-update-luis.md

 bf luis:convert -i <input-folder-name> -o <output-file-name> -r --name <name>
 ```

-For additional information on using this command, see [bf luis:convert][bf-luisconvert] in the Bot Framework CLI LUIS README.
+For additional information on using this command, see [bf luis:convert][bf-luisconvert] in the Bot Framework CLI LUIS `README`.

 <!--
 In the example below, the command is run in a command line while in the root directory of your project.
 It will search for all .lu files in the _dialogs_ directory and because of the `-r` option, all of its sub-directories.
 It will save a file named **LUISModel.json** in the _output_ directory.